cornejong/golex/readme.md

     // The literal representation of the token
     Literal  string
     // The parsed value (if available)
-    // Currently just for strings and numbers
+    // Currently just for strings, numbers and booleans Value    any
-    Value    any
     // The token Position within the source
     Position Position